TimoGuy/BTZC_game_engine/README.md

         - I don't think that the renderer should be in charge of ImGui stuff.
 It kinda doesn't make sense.
 The renderer should just be in charge of rendering render objects, and ImGui is a system that touches everything, so it shouldn't be part of the renderer at all.
 Just a `render_imgui()` function callout and that's it.
         - It doesn't need to be a callout but idk, it's weird how this just kinda happens and it shouldn't.
         - Maybe create a class that does touch everything, and the renderer just holds a reference to it and calls `render_imgui()` from there.
 That way it's like a callout but the renderer doesn't have to have its hands in every single system it wants to touch.
+        - [ ] Yeah, this change needs to be made.
+DO IT.
     - Thoughts on phys obj creation system:
         - Forcing that assymetrical phys obj creation method (w/ `create_physics_object_from_serialization()`) really sucks.
         - I think that you should be able to create a physics object that's empty, and then after that do `scene_serialize()` and create a default physics object in the type you're looking for, or something bc this really ain't it.